Keywords: if statement, conditional statement, else statement, elif statement

-In this chapter, we will go through how to combine if-statements with else-if and else-statements to create conditional programming.
+In this chapter, we will go through how to combine if-statements with else statements, and elif statements to create conditional programming.
 The flowchart illustrates whether or not an operation should be performed, depending on whether or not the condition in the if statement is met.

 It might be a good idea to repeat and remind ourselves of the logical operators we saw in the previous chapter.
 These will be very useful when using the if statement.